mor726/Mouse-Movement-Detection-and-Pattern-Generation/README.md

 threshold: the minimum distance in pixels that the mouse must move to be considered as a movement (default is 5 pixels).
 min_points: the minimum number of movement points required to generate a pattern (default is 10 points).
 You can also modify the code to change the graph style or save the graph in a different format or directory.

+Note that LUA script uses the LuaRocks library mouse to interact with the mouse.
+You will need to install it using luarocks install mouse before running the script.